 A 65-inch TV at Costco costs $499 one week and $399 the next, with no announcement and no email alert.
 You find out when a friend mentions the deal three days after it ended.
 Costco's pricing moves quietly, and their warehouse model makes tracking even harder than typical retailers.

-Costco operates differently from Amazon or Walmart.
-Membership-only access, limited online inventory compared to in-store selection, rotating Kirkland Signature products, and a famously generous return policy all create a pricing environment where manual tracking fails.
-Costco does not run constant flash sales or algorithmic price adjustments.
-Instead, they make deliberate price cuts, seasonal markdowns, and member-only promotions that appear without fanfare and disappear just as quietly.
+Costco does not run constant flash sales the way Amazon or Walmart do.
+Instead, they make deliberate price cuts, seasonal markdowns, and member-only promotions that appear without fanfare and disappear just as quietly, while rotating inventory makes manual tracking fail.

-This guide covers how Costco pricing works, every method for tracking Costco prices in 2026, and a detailed walkthrough for setting up automated monitoring that catches deals the moment they appear.
+This guide covers how Costco pricing works, every method for tracking Costco prices in 2026, and a walkthrough for setting up automated monitoring that alerts you when a check detects a drop.

 - Prices ending in .99: Regular everyday pricing

-- Prices ending in .97: Clearance or manager-markdown pricing (store-specific)
+- Prices ending in .97: Clearance or manager markdown (store-specific)

 - Asterisk (*) on the price tag: Item will not be reordered after current stock sells